Same-sex marriage in Manitoba: Provincial legislation

-Marriage
+Since 2001, same-sex couples have had access to government-sanctioned relationships.
+While not as extensive as the rights and benefits of marriage, these common-law relationships provide some important benefits to unmarried couples, including in the areas of alimony, financial information and property.
+These written agreements, recognized by the Family Maintenance Act and the Family Property Act, outline the rights and responsibilities of common-law partners.
+However, common-law partners lack some of the rights and benefits afforded to married couples.
+Notably, goods that were purposely intended and acquired for common use by the couple will generally be divided upon separation, but goods acquired by one partner only will generally not be divided and only the partner that purchased the goods will be entitled to them.
+This is not the case for married couples who enjoy an equal division of property.

-In October 2008, the Legislative Assembly of Manitoba amended the Marriage Act (Loi sur le mariage) and several other acts relating to family law to incorporate gender-neutral language.
-Specifically, it replaced references to "husband and wife" with "spouses" in various sections of the Act, and added the term "spouse" after "wife/husband" in subsection 7(3).
-The legislation was assented by Lieutenant Governor John Harvard on October 9, 2008, making Manitoba the fourth province, after Quebec, Ontario and Prince Edward Island, to bring its marriage laws in line with the legalisation of same-sex marriage.
+On 2 October 2008, the Legislative Assembly of Manitoba amended the Marriage Act (Loi sur le mariage) and several other acts relating to family law.
+Specifically, it replaced references to "husband and wife" with the gender-neutral language term "spouses" in various sections of the act.
+The legislation was assented by Lieutenant Governor John Harvard on October 9, making Manitoba the fourth province, after Quebec, Ontario and Prince Edward Island, to bring its marriage laws in line with the legalisation of same-sex marriage.
 Subsection 7(3) was amended to read that each of the parties to the marriage, in the presence of the marriage commissioner and the witnesses, say to the other: